-There is a range of product management training options available and it can be difficult to decide which to choose.
+Choosing the best product management course can be difficult.
+There is a range of product management training options available and it can be challenging to decide which to choose.
 Use the following to help decide the best option for you.

 The first thing to consider is whether you want to attend a classroom-based course or take online training.